 - Capitalization Risk: Investments in mid-capitalization companies may be more volatile than investments in large-capitalization companies.
 Investments in mid-capitalization companies may have additional risks because these companies may have limited product lines, markets or financial resources. - Derivatives Risk: Derivatives may be difficult to price or unwind and leveraged so that small changes may produce disproportionate losses for the Portfolio.
-Derivatives, especially over-the-counter derivatives, are also subject to counterparty risk. - Focused Portfolio Risk: Investments in a limited number of companies may have more risk because changes in the value of a single security may have a more significant effect, either negative or positive, on the Portfolio's net asset value, or NAV. - Management Risk: The Portfolio is subject to management risk because it is an actively-managed investment fund.
+Derivatives, especially over-the-counter derivatives, are also subject to counterparty risk. - Focused Portfolio Risk: Investments in a limited number of companies may have more risk because changes in the value of a single security may have a more significant effect, either negative or positive, on the Portfolio's net asset value, or NAV. - Industry/Sector Risk: Investments in a particular sector, industry or group of related industries, such as the information technology or health care sector, may have more risk because market or economic factors affecting that sector or industry could have a significant effect on the value of the Portfolio's investments. - Management Risk: The Portfolio is subject to management risk because it is an actively-managed investment fund.
 The Adviser will apply its investment techniques and risk analyses in making investment decisions for the Portfolio, but there is no guarantee that its techniques will produce the intended results.
 Some of these techniques may incorporate, or rely upon, quantitative models, but there is no guarantee that these models will generate accurate forecasts, reduce risk or otherwise perform as expected.